broughtj/broughtj.github.io/teaching/index.md

 comments: false
 ---

-This site is in the process of being updated (9/18/2015).
+This site is in the process of being updated (10/26/2015).
 In Spring 2016 I will be teaching four courses:

-## Finance 3200 - Financial Management

-**[Finance 3200](/teaching/FIN3200)** is an undergraduate first course in finance for all business majors in the Jon M. Huntsmand School of Business at Utah
-State University.

 ## Finance 4480 - Derivatives Markets